-Counterparty credit risk is deemed to be the credit risk that the Group incurs in derivative financial instrument transactions and transactions with repurchase commitments, securities or commodities lending, in deferred settlement and guarantee financing transactions.
+Counterparty credit risk is regarded as the credit risk that the Group incurs in derivative financial instrument transactions and transactions with repurchase commitments, securities or commodities lending, in deferred settlement and guarantee financing transactions.

-It is controlled by means of a system that integrates the administration of transactions and the risks deriving from them in real time, providing operators with updated information on the credit lines available at any moment.
+It is controlled by means of a system that combines the administration of transactions and the risks deriving from them in real time, providing operators with up-to-date information on the credit lines available at any given time.